 Some people simply feel that positive thinking is crap.
 They claim that they prefer to be “realistic”.
 These people need proof and facts.
 Some people also tend to look at the “flip” side, which, translated, really means the negative side of things.
 While it is good to look at both sides, always focusing on just the negative side as though it is the only thing that exists is not fair.
 Real life examples of the benefits of positive thinking may help.
 Seeing is believing in this case.

-So now, let’s look at a few random ways to nurture positive thinking and get our positive energy flowing!
+So now, let’s look at at least 21 ways to nurture a positive attitude, positive thinking and get our positive energy flowing!

 - Quit worrying.
 It hurts your head and your mood.
 Use the energy to think positive.
 Be present.